baj0k/archsible/README.md

 Below cases should be considered workarounds and changed when it becomes possible.
 - The LUKS1 format is used for encryption because grub doesn't yet fully support LUKS2.
 This requires upstream code to be patched.
 - Any installation tasks that are done in chroot are using a command ansible module.
 This happens due to the current lack of possibility to execute ansible tasks in remote chroot.
-- Task for installing the libxft-bgra package which is a patched version of libxft are required because currently libxft has some troubles displaying unicode glyphs.
+- Task for installing the libxft-bgra package which is a patched version of libxft are required because currently libxft has some troubles displaying Unicode glyphs.
+- Task for changing blackarch-mirrorlist uses hard-coded values because the lineinfile module currently doesn't support combining backrefs with insertbefore and insertafter directives.

 ## Full disk encryption
 This setup utilizes the LVM on LUKS scenario using a single physical disk with two partitions.